Consistent Ethic of Life: Pregnancy

 Powerful Women of Faith

-Gospel author Luke chronicles hardships or sins rulers constantly direct at Jesus, disciples, and others.
-Not wanting to lose heart amidst the sins and hardships, disciples ask Jesus, “Increase our faith.”
-Jesus replies, “If you have faith the size of a mustard seed, you would say to this tree, ‘Be uprooted and transplanted in the … Continue reading “Powerful Women of Faith”
+Gospel author Luke chronicles hardships rulers constantly direct at Jesus, disciples, and others.
+Not wanting to lose heart amidst the hardships, disciples ask Jesus, “Increase our faith.”
+Jesus replies, “If you have faith the size of a mustard seed, you would say to this tree, ‘Be uprooted and transplanted in the sea,’ and it would … Continue reading “Powerful Women of Faith”

 When Does Life Begin?